Huddersfield Broad Canal

-The Huddersfield Broad Canal provides a space for nature in the urban surroundings of Huddersfield.
+The Huddersfield Broad Canal is not only a space for nature, it's a place to nurture your own health and happiness in the heart of urban Huddersfield.

 The Huddersfield Broad Canal has been reborn from a weed-clogged channel in the 1980s to a popular boating route today, thanks to the restoration of the connecting Huddersfield Narrow Canal and the upgrading of the canal facilities.